16th December, 2025

 From 1 October 2013 HSE no longer approves training and qualifications for the purposes of first aid at work.

-However, you may still choose to use accredited training, to ensure that more formal training courses meet a certain standard and fulfil particular requirements.
+However, you may still choose to use accredited training to ensure that more formal training courses meet a certain standard and fulfil particular requirements.
 Or clients might specify that a specific accreditation is required to work on their projects.

-And some health and safety courses or assessments are globally or nationally recognised, like NEBOSH, IPAF, PASMA, PAL, IOSH, CSCS etc. So you know you are training your team to specific standards, which is good for safety, and also helps you meet selection criteria for contracts.
+And some health and safety courses or assessments are globally or nationally recognised, like NEBOSH, IPAF, PASMA, PAL, IOSH, CSCS, etc. So you know you are training your team to specific standards, which is good for safety, and also helps you meet selection criteria for contracts.

 scaffold installation

 Other training might need to be more bespoke to your business.
-For example, inductions or on the job training.
+For example, inductions or on-the-job training.
 Or you might want to provide regular toolbox talks and pick topics based on the work being done that day or address a health and safety issue.

 Going back to first aid, you might choose to do annual refreshers in between the formal accredited qualifications that happen every three years.